 Despite competition from established dive computer manufacturers like Shearwater, Suunto, and Mares, the Garmin Descent series are still the only dive computers on the market to offer the user everyday usability as a smartwatch and fitness tracker.

-All Garmin products come with a two-year warranty – providing any issues stem don’t stem from user induced damage – so try not to drop a tank on it!
+All Garmin products come with a two-year warranty – providing any issues stem don’t stem from user-induced damage – so try not to drop a tank on it!

 What’s in the Box?

-Once you’ve managed to stop staring at the beautifully sleek model, you will also find a QuickFit26 black wristband with stainless steel attachments, an extra-long strap (to go around thick wetsuits or drysuits), a charging/data cable, and the documentation including a quick start guide.
+Once you’ve managed to stop staring at the beautifully sleek model, you will also find a QuickFit26 black band with stainless steel attachments, an extra-long strap (to go around thick wetsuits or drysuits), a charging/data cable, and the documentation including a quick start guide.